IyadHamid/StevensonVex1965Y-TippingPoint/Log.md

 - Location tracking thread now unable to access correct variables
   - Initialization of thread in constructor problematic

+### 1/20/22
+- Rewrote parts of PID
+  - PID now templated for goal input
+    - Defaulted to use `double`
+    - Updated users to make change
+    - No functionality now in `PID.cpp`
+    - Debugging removed
+      - May need to reimplement
+    - Reasoning: can use `vec2` in input
+  - PID now uses `deltaTracker`
+    - Reasoning: cleans code up
+- Removed `:`s in headers/subheaders in `Log.md`
+  - Reasoning: consistency
+#### Testing
+- Tested PID
+  - Appears to continue to work
+- Tested `inteldrive::driveTo(vec2...)`
+  - Appears not to do anything

 ## TODO
 - Need to add controller config to `README.md`
   - Create diagrams